Oral GLP-1 for Weight Loss in 2026: Wegovy Pill vs Foundayo (Orforglipron) vs VK2735

 | Developer | Novo Nordisk | Eli Lilly | Viking Therapeutics |

-| Best Weight-Loss Figure | 16.6% (OASIS 4, adherence estimand) | 12.4% at 72 weeks (ATTAIN-1, 36 mg) | Up to 12.2% at 13 weeks (VENTURE-Oral) |
+| Best Weight-Loss Figure | ~17% (treatment-policy) / 16.6% (EU CHMP) | 12.4% at 72 weeks (ATTAIN-1, FDA-approved 17.2 mg maintenance) | Up to 12.2% at 13 weeks (VENTURE-Oral) |

 | Study Duration | Long-term (Phase 3) | 72 weeks (Phase 3) | 13 weeks (Phase 2) |

-| Key Differentiator | First approved oral obesity medicine in the US | No food/water restrictions; non-peptide | Strongest short-duration data in class |
+| Key Differentiator | First approved oral GLP-1 for weight loss (Dec 22, 2025); EU CHMP positive opinion May 22, 2026 | No food/water restrictions; non-peptide small molecule | Strongest short-duration data in class; dual GIP/GLP-1 |

 What is the Wegovy Pill?

 The Wegovy pill is a once-daily oral semaglutide 25 mg tablet for chronic weight management, building on the oral semaglutide platform first introduced with Rybelsus for type 2 diabetes.
 Novo Nordisk announced FDA approval on December 22, 2025.
 The company’s 2025 annual report and February 2026 investor materials confirm US launch in January 2026.
+In its first launch quarter the Wegovy pill booked DKK 2.26 billion in sales (Novo Nordisk Q1 2026, May 6, 2026) — the first hard commercial proof point that an oral GLP-1 can scale revenue, not just trial data.

-What is Orforglipron?
+What is Foundayo (Orforglipron)?

-In August 2025, Lilly reported positive Phase 3 obesity data from ATTAIN-1: the highest dose (36 mg) lowered body weight by an average of 12.4% at 72 weeks (27.3 pounds) versus 0.9% for placebo.
+In August 2025, Lilly reported positive Phase 3 obesity data from ATTAIN-1: the highest tested dose (36 mg) lowered body weight by an average of 14.3% at 72 weeks versus 2.1% for placebo.
+The FDA-approved label caps maintenance at 17.2 mg with ~12.4% mean weight loss at 72 weeks.

 What is Oral VK2735?

 Oral VK2735 is Viking Therapeutics’ oral dual GIP/GLP-1 receptor agonist.
 In August 2025, Viking reported positive Phase 2 top-line data from VENTURE-Oral: oral VK2735 produced up to 12.2% mean weight loss after only 13 weeks versus 1.3% for placebo.
-In February 2026, Viking reiterated plans to advance into Phase 3 in Q3 2026.
+The subcutaneous VK2735 Phase 3 programme has since moved ahead: VANQUISH-2 completed enrollment on March 26, 2026, and VANQUISH-1 was fully enrolled per Viking’s Q1 2026 report (April 29, 2026).
+Both Phase 3 readouts are expected in 2027.

 Oral VK2735 is investigational and not approved.
 Track all upcoming regulatory milestones on our obesity drug approval tracker for 2026.